 Mr. Davies has been the President & Chief Executive Officer of the Company since 2000.
 From 1998 to 2000, he was the President and Chief Operating Officer of the Company.
 He is active in a number of industry associations.
-He is Chair of the BC Lumber Trade Council and First Vice-Chair of the Softwood Lumber Board.
-He is also a director of the Canadian Lumber Trade Alliance and the Binational Softwood Lumber Council.
+He is Co-Chair of the BC Lumber Trade Council and a member of the Executive Committee of the Softwood Lumber Board.
+He is Co-Chair of the Canadian Lumber Trade Alliance, as well as a Director of the BC Council of Forest Industries and of the Binational Softwood Lumber Council.
 Mr. Davies holds a Bachelor of Arts (Economics) from the University of Victoria and a Master of Science (Forestry Economics) from the University of British Columbia.